rihal-om/rihal-challenges/dotnet/README.md

 •	Average age of students

-# Mandatory Requirements
+# Junior Requirements
-•	App must be built using the latest version of .Net Blazor (Server-Side or WASM)
+•	App must be built using the latest version of .Net Blazor WASM

 •	Data must be stored in a SQLITE or other file/memory based database, not hosted (automatically created on app start-up)

 •	Upload code to GitHub for submission

-# Bonus Requirements
+# Associate Requirements
 •	Use a 3rd party UI library (Mudblazor, Antblazor, Radzen, or others)

 •	Graphical visuals/stats